mediaelement/mediaelement/README.md

 **It is strongly recommended to read the entire documentation and check the `demo` folder to get the most out of this package**.
 Visit [here](docs) to start.

-## * IMPORTANT NOTE for Safari users (Jun 8, 2017)

-Since Sierra version, `autoplay` policies have changed.
-You may experience an error if you try to execute `play` programmatically or via `autoplay` attribute with MediaElement, unless `muted` attribute is specified.

-For more information, read https://webkit.org/blog/7734/auto-play-policy-changes-for-macos/

 <a id="installation"></a>
 ## Installation and Usage